 HOW TO APPLY

 StarFish Medical does not have a specific “biomedical” co-op position.
 Based on your skill-set and interest, you can apply to our Mechanical (ME), Electrical (EE), Manufacturing (MFG) or Industrial Design (ID) departments.
-Every department has different requirements and deadlines!
-Please see the descriptions below for more information regarding each position.

 Our typical co-op term is 4 months.
 On a case-by-case basis, 8-month co-op positions have been made available.